-Using artificial intelligence to fight financial crime in the UK - a legal risk perspective
+Using artificial intelligence to fight financial crime – a legal risk perspective

 Financial crime and AML innovation

 Take transaction monitoring, for example, which was the main focus of Mr Gruppetta's speech.
-In this context, AI may help firms reduce the number of 'false positives'.
+In this context, AI may help firms reduce the number of “false positives”.
 These are the long-standing enemies of AML processes, instances which require investigation but no substantive action.
-AI machine learning techniques, even at their current stage of development, may be capable of reducing these costly detours into irrelevance by around 20-30 per cent.4 It appears that at least one financial institution has already implemented such a system.5 In light of this, we may expect to see other firms putting in place similar AI systems.
+AI machine learning techniques, even at their current stage of development, may be capable of reducing these costly detours into irrelevance by around 20-30 per cent.
+It appears that at least one financial institution has already implemented such a system.
+In light of this, we may expect to see other firms putting in place similar AI systems.

 In a financial crime and AML context, such a potential lack of interpretability may pose a problem.
 Firms typically need to be able to explain why and how a particular decision was made (for example, what was the basis for a suspicion of money laundering, or lack thereof).
 This is important for a firm's internal systems and controls and could also be necessary in the context of regulatory enforcement action.